B21-CAP0356/Cloud-Backend/cloudfunction/readme.md

 ### Selectdb is used for getting all your CLOUD SQL record in json format.
 # To trigger the selectdb function :

-You can use GET command with curl
+You can use GET command with curl or java

 ## Curl
 you can use this in your terminal